JohnPalevich/DonkeyCarML/README.md

   To download the necessary tools, I followed the instructions from the DonkeyCar virtual race league [here](https://docs.donkeycar.com/guide/simulator/)
 # Problems I Ran Into
   An annoying error I ran into while trying to set the project up was Miniconda required the install location to have no spaces.
 However, my users folder name was "John Palevich" and I didn't have the permissions to change the folder name.
 To get around this, I created a new user on my pc with a name that did not contain a space. <p>
   A secondary problem I ran into was that my CPU is very weak, so the simulation ran on my computer at around 4 frames per second.
 To cope with this, I borrowed a friends computer to host the simulation, and I connected to it using the internet.
-Fortunately, I have a strong GPU, and training the neural net was fairly easy.
+Here, the simulation ran at a more bearable 17 fps.
+Fortunately, I have a strong GPU, so after I collected the training data, training the neural net was fairly quick.

 # Results
   Below is a graph generated to show how the bot became more accurate as the training algorithm repeated the learning on the training set: <p>